kevinkairouz/NFL-Quarterback-Analysis-Project/README.md

 ## Features

 - Line graph visualization with distinct styling for each quarterback
-- Year-by-year completion percentage tracking (2020-2024)
+- Year-by-year completion percentage tracking, and touchdown tracking (2020-2024)
 - Custom markers and colors for easy player identification
 - Grid lines for improved readability
+- All time Wins

 ## Data Source